Tips to Switch Felines to a Raw Meat Food

 Feline Forflora by Purina is a new enticement discovered by a few customers.
 Please use just enough to get the feline to eat because to much will cause diarrhea.

-In addition to the above enticements, we also use a baby food by Earth’s Best babies First Soup Butternut Squash with Chicken.
+In addition to the above enticements, we also use a baby food by Earth’s Best babies butternut squash and chicken but I don’t see it listed anymore.
+Maybe another brand will have it.
 Our older felines lick it up on plate alone and on tops of their meals.
 This is an excellent addition to in between meals when you have a kidney challenged kitty or dog.

 All felines will walk away from food that doesn’t smell familiar to them.
 Try putting some on their lips to make them taste it.
 Pet them and tell them it’s good.